Junjie-Ye/TL-Training/README.md

-# TL-Training
+# [EMNLP 2025] TL-Training
-## TL-Training: A Task-Feature-Based Framework for Training Large Language Models in Tool Use
+## [EMNLP 2025] TL-Training: A Task-Feature-Based Framework for Training Large Language Models in Tool Use

 > Data for paper [TL-Training: A Task-Feature-Based Framework for Training Large Language Models in Tool Use](https://www.arxiv.org/abs/2412.15495)